rockcm/ReactVideoAppWithAPI/README.md

 VideoNameInput.jsx: A component that allows the user to input the video name and upload the video.

+VideoList.jsx: A component that displays all of the recorded videos in the list along with the name of the video

 **API Endpoints**

 URL: http://localhost:8000